chymeravr/advertiser-dashboard-imagetexture/README.md

 * Management of ads using campaigns, adgroups and ads
 * Bidding, budgeting and scheduling of ads
 * Targeting of ads - currently very rudimentary targeting
+* APIs for adserver to query all ads periodically

 ## Getting started
 ### Pre-requisites